legoraft/aoc/docs/src/2023/day_03.md

 In this piece of code, we iterate over each line and each character, keeping track of the indices by using `enumerate()`.
 If we find a digit, we want to get the full number and the coordinates of the cells around the number.
 If we find a special character (that's not a `.`) we want to get the coordinates of that symbol only, so we can overlay the coordinates of the number's surroundings with the coordinates of the character.

+Now let's go over getting the number and coordinates if we find a digit.
+I'm using a `struct` for this, so I can easily create new numbers and coordinate blocks around it.
 The code I used to find the full number and the coordinates around it is as follows.

 ```rust,noplayground
 struct Number {